miekg/gitopper/cmd/gitopperhdr/gitopperhdr.1.md

 ## Description

 This little command outputs a few lines that can be inserted into any file managed by gitopper.
 It shows the upstream repo where edits can be done.
-If that url contains github.com it uses GitHub's way of pointing to files in a repo, otherwise GitLab is assumed.
+If that URL contains "github.com" it uses GitHub's way of pointing to files in a repo, otherwise GitLab is assumed.
 This command must be called while sitting inside a git repository.